More than 30% of the world’s population, in over 100 countries are at risk of dengue infection

 Dengue fever is ranked by the World Health Organization (WHO) as the most important mosquito-borne viral disease in the world - and the most rapidly spreading - with a 30-fold increase in global incidence over the past 50 years.

-Over 2.5 billion people, more than 30% of the world’s population, in over 100 countries are at risk of infection; the most significant epidemics recently occurring in Southeast Asia, the Americas and the Western Pacific.
-Each year an estimated 390 million dengue infections occur with 500,000 of these developing into dengue haemorrhagic fever, a more severe form of the disease, which results in up to 25,000 deaths annually worldwide.
+Over 2.5 billion people, more than 30% of the world’s population, in over 100 countries are at risk of infection; the most significant recent epidemics occurred in Southeast Asia, the Americas and the Western Pacific.
+Each year an estimated 390 million dengue infections occur around the world.
+Of these, 500,000 develop into dengue haemorrhagic fever, a more severe form of the disease, and dengue results in up to 25,000 deaths annually worldwide.

 A human virus

-Dengue viruses can be grouped into four virus serotypes all of which can cause dengue fever and dengue haemorrhagic fever (DHF), a more severe and potentially fatal form of the disease.
-Prior infection with one dengue serotype is believed to predispose people to DHF in subsequent infections with other serotypes.
+Dengue viruses can be grouped into four serotypes, all of which can cause disease in people.
+Prior infection with one dengue serotype is believed to make people more likely to develop dengue haemorrhagic fever (DHF) in later infections with any of the other serotypes.